HL7/US-Core/source/pages/_includes/us-core-practitioner-intro.md

-This profile sets minimum expectations for the [Practitioner] resource to record [content] associated with a patient.
+This profile sets minimum expectations for the [Practitioner] resource to record, search and fetch basic demographics and other administrative information about an individual practitioner.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**